NSX-T Federation-Part 4: Configure Stretched Networking

 My BGP neighbor configuration is shown in the image below.

-We have to define Route Re-distribution for all the sites across which T0 is stretched.
+You must define route redistribution for all the sites across which T0 is stretched.

 And that concludes this post.
 In the next post of this series, we will see federation in action.